 Co-Founder Shelia, is a Jasper County resident who has spent more than the last 30 years working to help animals in her area.
 Shelia now retired has such a heart for these animals in her hometown and it isn't unusual for her to pick up a dog all hours of the day.
 She's the first person in Monticello that people call when there is an animal related emergency.
 Shelia is married and the proud mom of a grown daughter.
 Shelia's husband Larry is always on standby to help, typically assisting in transportation.
 Because of her experience in animal rescue, she's formed several relationships that have allowed for us to collaborate with other organizations to assist these dogs.
 Shelia serves as a liason for JCAC officials, coordinates vetting with Southside Animal Hospital, fosters, writes grants, manages the database, and reports to the Dept of Agriculture.
 Her wisdom and experience are of huge benefit of RMG as we consider what it is we aspire to be.

 Co-Founder Marybeth, moved to Georgia 22 years ago when her husband took a job in Atlanta.
 She worked as a radio broadcaster for many years before becoming a full time mom.
-Marybeth has a recent college grad who is now getting ready to apply to vet school and one in high school who have all grown up in the world of rescue.
+Marybeth has a recent college grad and one about to go off to college.high school - and both have all grown up in the world of rescue.
 She's also has a very patient husband who is her number one fan.
 RMG is family affair as they are all truly invested.
 Marybeth works on intake, behavior assessment, compatibility, fostering, rehabilitating, coordinating vetting with Alpharetta Animal Hospital, and supporting other volunteer's efforts.
 Marybeth is famously quoted as coining the phrase "we'll figure it out" and if anyone can "figure it out" its Marybeth.
 She is tireless and so passionate about serving RMG!

 Adrienne jumped right in as a foster but little did she know she was about to help take care of so much more., As a single mom of two amazing daughters, Adrienne has taken on the task of handling just about every adoption application that comes into our rescue.
 She's the go to for quick responses and handling of everything from fosters to pickups.
 Adrienne's two girls are also super involved and have learned all about giving back from their mom.
 One is a junior at KSU majoring in non-profits.
 Pretty amazing!
 We are so lucky to have this do-er on the team and we couldn't do what we do without her.
 Adrienne also assesses and helps train many of our dogs that need extra help.